LiJiahao-Alex/www24-rebuttal/reviewer1.md

 When the sample is **highly imbalanced**, FPR will be a bad indicator because **the amount of TN is large, the effect of FP becomes small, and FPR changes very little**.
 At this point, precision will be a better indicator, the impact of FP will be highlighted, and TP is much smaller than TN.
 $$precision = TP/(TP+FP) = 1 - FP/(TP+FP)$$
 For the case of imbalanced data distribution, TP<<TN, precision can more highlight the impact of FP.
+Therefore an additional evaluation AUPRC, which is the area under the precision-recall curve, is added.
 ```
 [24] Faezeh Movahedi, Rema Padman, and James F. Antaki.
 2023.
 Limitations of receiver operating characteristic curve on imbalanced data: Assist device mortality risk scores.
 The Journal of Thoracic and Cardiovascular Surgery 165, 4 (2023), 1433–1442.e2. https://doi.org/10.1016/j.jtcvs.2021.07.041
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxODIxOTg0MiwxNDA3NDE1NzY0LDEyNT
+eyJoaXN0b3J5IjpbLTIwNTkzNDg0NjAsMTQwNzQxNTc2NCwxMj
-I2Njk1NjEsLTIxNDYxOTYzODBdfQ==
+UyNjY5NTYxLC0yMTQ2MTk2MzgwXX0=
 -->